bilalgu/devops-bootstrap/README.md

 # DevOps Bootstrap Stack

-A minimalist realistic DevOps project that provisions cloud infrastructure, configures it automatically, and deploys a secure, scalable, and containerized web service.
+A minimalist and production-like DevOps project that provisions infrastructure, automates configuration, and deploys secure and scalable web services using containers.

 ## Objectives

-Build a DevOps stack that includes:
+Build a reusable and production-like DevOps stack designed for backend developers and infrastructure engineers.

+It includes:

-- Infrastructure as Code with Terraform (AWS EC2 provisioning)
+- **Infrastructure as Code** with Terraform (provisions AWS EC2)

-- Configuration Management with Ansible
+- **Configuration Management** with Ansible

-- Containerized Multi-Service Stack :
+- **Containerized Multi-Service Architecture**:

-	- `traefik` - Reverse proxy
+    - `traefik` – Reverse proxy for centralized HTTP routing

-	- `web` - Static frontend (Nginx)
+    - `web` – Static frontend (served via Nginx)

-	- `back` - API (Node.js with Express)
+    - `back` – API backend (plug any Node.js / Flask project)

-	- `db` - (PostgreSQL)
+    - `db` – PostgreSQL database (initialized via SQL if needed)

-	- `cadvisor` — Exposes live container and host metrics
+    - `cadvisor` – Live container and host metrics

-	- `prometheus` — Collects metrics and provides a query interface
+    - `prometheus` – Metric collection and querying

-- Security hardening (SSH + firewall + fail2ban + nftables)
+- **Security hardening**:

+    - SSH protection, fail2ban, nftables firewall

+    - Docker-safe rule injection at boot time (systemd)

-- CI/CD pipeline via GitHub Actions
+- **CI/CD Pipeline** with GitHub Actions (triggered on push)

-This project serves as a technical portfolio, a personal learning environment, and a solid foundation for more advanced DevOps/Cyber/Cloud scenarios.
+***

+This stack is both:

+- a **public portfolio** for DevOps/Cyber/cloud practices

+- a **real-world template** to deploy and test backend APIs

+- a **sandbox** to learn, iterate, and demonstrate production setups

 ## Deployment